 The Totem Museum provides a greater cultural understanding of the Tlingit, Haida and Tsimshian people.

-The totem poles displayed were retrieved in the 1970s from abandoned villages on Tongass Island, Prince of Wales Island and Village Island.
+The 19th-century totem poles displayed were retrieved in the 1970s from abandoned villages on Tongass Island, Prince of Wales Island, and Village Island.
+Why were the villages abandoned?
+People from these villages moved to Ketchikan to be closer to employment and educational opportunities.

-Totem poles tell a story of a clan’s history or significant event with each symbol having a meaning that has verbally been passed down through the generations.
+Totem poles tell a story of a clan’s history or significant event, with each symbol having a meaning that has been verbally passed down through the generations.
+Sadly, many of these stories have been lost through the years.

 3. Tongass Historical Museum

 Discover why aviation plays a significant role in the area.
+See a virtual exhibit.

 Directional sign in downtown Ketchikan.
 Photo: Wendy Nordvik-Carr©